mavens-group/mavens-group.github.io/Docs/MC/src/ch05_ising.md

-# Chapter 5: The Ising Model & Statistical Mechanics
+# The Ising Model & Statistical Mechanics

-*Classes 9–10*

----

 ## 5.1 The Ising Model